spoddutur/spark-notes/reb3.md

 - Any data loaded in spark is either an RDD or Broadcast Variable or Accumulator.
 - RDD and Broadcast variable are immutable.
 - Accumulator are mutable.
 However, Spark natively supports only numeric type accumulators.
-- So, any spark-native-solution attempting to hold mutable cache is more-or-less a workaround.
+- So, any spark-native-solution attempting to hold mutable cache in RDD or Broadcast form is more-or-less a workaround.

 ## ApacheIgnite - A non-spark-native solution: